 Conclusions: We have presented a general framework and an approach to translate XSLT 2.0 to XQuery 1.0.
 We have illustrated our approach with many examples.
 As XQuery becomes more popular and attracts querying for XML documents, our tool will help XML database developers translate current XSLT documents to XQuery.
-Due to space limitations, we are not able to show the performance evaluations.
-However, interested readers can refer to the extended version of this paper [10].
+We have also presented performance analysis of the different sets of XSLT documents versus XQuery documents on various software packages.
+The experiments show in some cases especially for implementing grouping operations, XQuery performs poorly, and should be taken into account.

 This study gives some open problems such as XQuery optimizations, and improving grouping functions in XQuery.
-We also intend to stress our translator to all sets of XSLT use cases.
-We will also keep our eye open for new changes in XQuery as it gets its official recommendation from W3C.
-Accordingly, we will modify our translator.
+Efficient indexing, compression and storage techniques will also improve performance of XQuery.